sulavtimsina/TREC_Agent_Course_Automator/README.md

 # TREC_Agent_Course_Automator
+When you are taking the TREC-Texas Real Estate Commission 180-hr courses, and you select ayporealestate as the course provider, you can run this extension to automate the clicking of next button when a modules completes.
+It plays a sound whenever the quiz is ready.
+You can fine tune a LLM (like Chat-GPT) with the course pdf and ask it question by pasting in the question/answer screenshot.
+You only need to be in front of the computer, when the MCQ quiz is ready.
+You are alerted with a sound, which keeps on playing until the quiz screen is not complete.

 This Chrome extension automates the process of clicking 'Next' buttons on specified web pages and alerts users with a sound when a submit button appears.